-67 For additional information on international contributions to Iraq peacekeeping and reconstruction, see CRS Report RL32105, Post-War Iraq: Foreign Contributions to Training, Peacekeeping, and Reconstruction.
+62 For additional information on international contributions to Iraq peacekeeping and reconstruction, see CRS Report RL32105, Post-War Iraq: Foreign Contributions to Training, Peacekeeping, and Reconstruction, by Kenneth Katzman and Christopher Blanchard.

-68 A list of countries performing peacekeeping can be found in the Department of State's "Iraq Weekly Status Report," and in CRS Report RL32105, Post-War Iraq: Foreign Contributions to Training, Peacekeeping, and Reconstruction.
+63 A list of countries performing peacekeeping can be found in the Department of State's "Iraq Weekly Status Report," and in CRS Report RL32105, Post-War Iraq: Foreign Contributions to Training, Peacekeeping, and Reconstruction, by Kenneth Katzman and Christopher Blanchard.

-- Thailand, New Zealand, and Norway withdrew in early 2005, and Norway's 20 personnel left in Iraq will be withdrawn in October 2005. - In March 2005, Poland drew down to 1,700 from its prior force level of 2,400.
-Its president said in July 2005 that the remainder would be withdrawn by early 2006 and replaced with a smaller contingent to help train ISF. - In March 2005, the Netherlands withdrew its 1,350 troops.
+- Italy announced on March 15, 2005, that it would begin withdrawing its force of 3,200 in September 2005; the announcement came after the U.S. wounding of an Italian journalist who was leaving Iraq after being released by insurgents.
+It reiterated the pullout commitment in September 2005. - Thailand, New Zealand, and Norway withdrew in early 2005, and Norway's 20 personnel left in Iraq will be withdrawn in October 2005. - In March 2005, Poland drew down to 1,700 from its prior force level of 2,400.
+Its president said in July 2005 that the remainder would be withdrawn by February 2006 and replaced with a smaller contingent to help train ISF. - In March 2005, the Netherlands withdrew its 1,350 troops.
 Some U.K. forces have taken over the Netherlands force's duty to help protect Japan's forces in Samawa.
 After the January Iraqi elections, the Netherlands said it might send 100 trainers for the ISF. - Ukraine, which lost eight of its soldiers in a January 2005 insurgent attack, withdrew 150 personnel from their base 25 miles south of Baghdad in March 2005.
-Ukraine says it will complete its withdrawal probably by October 2005, but it adds that it might give equipment to the Iraqi military. - In February 2004, Portugal withdrew its 127 paramilitary officers. - On September 2, 2005, Bulgaria announced that it had begun pulling out its 400-member unit.
+Ukraine says it will complete its withdrawal probably by October 2005, but it adds that it might give equipment to the Iraqi military. - In February 2004, Portugal withdrew its 127 paramilitary officers. - On September 2, 2005, Bulgaria announced that it had begun pulling out its 400-member unit, although in October 2005 it announced it would postpone that pullout until after the December 15, 2005, Iraqi elections.
 It has said it would continue to contribute to NTM-I and would increase its civilian reconstruction contingent in Iraq. - South Korea withdrew 270 of its almost 3,600 troops in June 2005. - Japan, according to press reports in May 2005, is considering withdrawing its 600 person military reconstruction contingent in Samawah, by the end of 2005, and then focus instead on expanding financial aid to Iraq.
 Its forces are protected by Australian coalition forces. - On the other hand, some countries have increased forces to compensate for withdrawals.
 Singapore deployed 180 troops in November 2004 after a hiatus of several months, and Japan approved extending its deployments at least through 2005.
-Azerbaijan also has said it would increase forces. - In February 2005, El Salvador agreed to send a replacement contingent of 380 soldiers to replace those who are rotating out. - In February 2005, Australia said it would send an additional 450 troops to Iraq, bringing that contribution to over 900. - In March 2005, Georgia sent an additional 550 troops to Iraq to help guard the United Nations facilities, bringing its total Iraq deployment to 850.
+Azerbaijan also has said it would increase forces. - In February 2005, El Salvador agreed to send a replacement contingent of 380 soldiers to replace those who are rotating out.

+- In February 2005, Australia said it would send an additional 450 troops to Iraq, bringing that contribution to over 900. - In March 2005, Georgia sent an additional 550 troops to Iraq to help guard the United Nations facilities, bringing its total Iraq deployment to 850.
 In March 2005, Albania said it would increase its force by 50, giving it a total of 120 troops in Iraq.